 Heralding the arrival of the holiday season, annual holiday parades by the dozens provide festive cheer during November and December in the Southeast.
 Wherever you may be visiting, from the largest cities to the smallest country towns, there is likely to be a holiday parade taking place somewhere nearby to get you into the spirit of the season.
 These holiday parade highlights feature parades in some of the Southeast's most popular holiday tourist destinations.
 Also see:

 This community parade, a celebration of all of the holidays, has highlighted Asheville's holiday spirit since 1946.
-The parade begins at 11 a.m. and the theme for 2012 is Silver Bells and Snowflakes.
+The parade begins at 11 a.m. and the theme for 2013 is A Star is Born.
+After the parade, festivities continue with JingleFest in Pack Square.

 Asheville Hotels - Compare Prices